xnought/neural-net-compression-vis/ui/src/routes/quant/+page.md

 Should you buy 20 toys for all 20 dogs?
 That would be quite expensive!
 If each toy was $20, then you'd pay $400. (as you can tell I love the number 20)

 But you are a clever one you.
 You could reason that buying 5 toys would be totally fine.
-The dogs might get value out of sharing the toys, and furthermore not all 20 dogs would play with their toy at the same time.
+The dogs can share.
 Now your bill would only be $100 for the 5 toys.

+Not only that, but sharing might increase the amount of fun the dogs have!
+But sharing might also favor the more dominant and strong dogs.
+There is a tradeoff, but we're on a budget, so it's fine.

 Morale of the short story: sharing under constraints is reasonable.
 More than that.
 It's a good idea.
 Don't pay for more than you need to if you're on a budget.
+But also don't delude yourself in thinking there aren't downsides because there are.

+In some sense we are compressing our budget through sharing.

 ## Sharing Pixels

-Images and neural network weights are both just collections of numbers in the form of a tensor.
-So let's first look at the more intuitive image use-case.
+Images and neural network weights are held in similar data structures so let's first look at the more intuitive image use-case.
+It will be the same.

 For image compression, the goal is to reduce the memory footprint while maintaining what the original image looked like.
+In other words, the budget is the size.

 As you know, images are made up of tons of small colored squares: pixels.
 I'll start with a 880 pixels wide by 602 pixels tall image of this cutest golden retriever you've ever seen.